Flavonols are polyphenols belonging to the flavonoid family.

 Even cocoa, green tea, black tea, and red wine are good sources of flavonols.
 In wine, together with other polyphenols such as catechins, proanthocyanidins and low molecular weight polyphenols, they contribute to the astringency of the beverage.

-The main flavonols in foods
+Main flavonols in foods

 The main flavonols in foods, listed in decreasing order of abundance, are quercetin, kaempferol, myricetin and ishoramnetin.

 The richest sources of quercetin are capers, followed by onions, asparagus, lettuce and berries; in many other fruit and vegetables, it is present in smaller amounts, between 0.1 and 5 mg/100 g FW.

 This flavonol is also present in cocoa and it could be one of its main protective agents against LDL oxidation.

 Together with isoflavones, quercetin glycosides are the most well-absorbed polyphenols, followed by flavanones and catechins (on the contrary, gallic acid derivatives of catechins are among the least well absorbed polyphenols, together with anthocyanins and proanthocyanidins).